• Skip to primary navigation

 • Cut boneless chicken thigh in 1 inch pieces and place in a bowl.
 Add sake, soy sauce, white pepper, minced garlic, and minced ginger to the chicken and mix well.

 • Rest chicken on a paper towel or wire rack to cool for 2 minutes.
 If you like extra crispy chicken, you can fry the chicken in the oil again (after cooling).
-If you do this step, turn up the heat so the oil is at 425 degrees and fry for 1-2 minutes.
+If you do this step, turn up the heat so the oil is at 425 degrees and fry for an extra 1-2 minutes.

 Video